A Structural Criterion for the Applicability of Algebraic Phase Theory: Structural Preliminaries and Organisational Principles

 When Phase Duality is invoked, the associated phase pairing takes values in an abstract abelian group of phase values, denoted $\mathbb{T}$.
 This group is introduced purely algebraically and carries no analytic or topological structure a priori.
 In analytic and physical realisations, $\mathbb{T}$ is canonically realised as the circle group of unit complex numbers, but no such realisation is assumed in the abstract theory. \end{remark}

 \begin{theorem} Let $D$ be a mathematical or physical domain equipped with a notion of composition, interaction, or evolution.
-Then $D$ admits a non-artificial Algebraic Phase Theory structure if and only if the following conditions hold: \begin{enumerate} \item \textbf{Phase Duality.} Observables in $D$ admit a nondegenerate phase pairing, giving rise to a canonical dual object (for example, characters, phases, or Fourier labels).
+Then $D$ admits a non-artificial Algebraic Phase Theory structure within the framework considered here if and only if the following conditions hold: \begin{enumerate} \item \textbf{Phase Duality.} Observables in $D$ admit a nondegenerate phase pairing, giving rise to a canonical dual object (for example, characters, phases, or Fourier labels).

 \item \textbf{Symmetry Compatibility.} Admissible dynamics normalise phase interaction and preserve commutation relations.